solana-labs/solana/docs/src/validator/tpu.md

   received.
 Once it detects the node is the block producer it processes held packets and newly received packets with a Bank at the tip slot.

-- [Broadcast stage](#broadcast-stage): receives the valid transactions formed into Entry's from banking stage and packages them into shreds to send to network peers through the turbine tree structure.
-Serializes, signs, and generates erasure codes before sending the packets to the appropriate network peer.
+- [Broadcast stage](#broadcast-stage): receives the valid transactions formed into [entries](./../terminology.md#entry) from banking stage and packages them into shreds to send to network peers through the turbine tree structure.
+In the end, this stage serializes, signs, and generates erasure codes before sending the packets to the appropriate network peer.

 ## Fetch Stage